cecilia-sartori/gs-exam/docs/index.md

 ## Factors associated with violence against women

 Various studies have proven that low-socioeconomic status are related to a higher VAW rate[^3].
-According to UN[^4], risk factors include low levels of education, income and gender inequality.
+According to UN[^4], risk factors include low level of education, income and gender inequality.
 This project will retrieve some elements associated with social marginality to make data more informative, but it won't delve into relationships between them.

 ## Data Sources

 Data will mostly come from [Mexico City’s open data portal](datos.cdmx.gob.mx).
 Census block geographies are from the National Institute of Statistics and Geography ([INEGI](inegi.org.mx)), while the neighbourod from Mexico City's portal as are both VAW reported cases and Help Centre locations.
 Data on the state of VAW in the world comes from the World Health Organization data hub.
-Other data come from Open Streets Map.
+Other data come from [OpenStreetMap](https://www.openstreetmap.org).